pingcap/community/README.md

 ![TiDB Community Architecture](./media/architecture.svg)

-See [TiDB Community Architecture](./architecture/README.md) for more details.
+See [`architecture` directory](./architecture/README.md) for more details about the community architecture.

 ## TiDB User Group